Frequently Asked Questions for Beneficiaries

 If you are in the Medicaid for Pregnant Women program, your full Medicaid benefits start when the pregnancy ends.
 The 12-month postpartum care period will end on the last day of the 12th month.

-What services are covered for beneficiaries who qualify for full Medicaid benefits?
+What services are covered for beneficiaries who are eligible for full Medicaid benefits?

 Most pregnant and postpartum beneficiaries will get full Medicaid benefits.
-These may include services like doctor’s visits, prescription drugs, dental, vision and hearing.
-It also may include behavioral health care and substance use services.
-For a full list of benefits, visit the NC Medicaid Beneficiary Portal
+This may include services like doctor’s visits, prescription drugs, dental, vision and hearing coverage.
+It also may include behavioral health care and substance use services. you can find a full list of benefits here.

-Should I let DSS know when there is a change in income, job information, household size or other life changes within my 12-month period?
+Should I let my local Department of Social Services know if I have a change in income, job information, household size or other life changes during my 12-month period?

 Beneficiaries must report all life changes to their local DSS within 10 days.